 Trying to solve an age-old gardening problem

-Roomba inventor Joe Jones and veteran Roboticist Rory MacKean founded Franklin Robotics in 2015.
-Both graduates of MIT, Joe and Rory understood the challenges of weeding a garden and were convinced a robot could help the gardener.
-For inspiration, Joe and Rory named the company after the great inventor, and founder of Poor Richard’s Almanac, Benjamin Franklin.
-With a lot of hard work, and help from two more talented roboticists, Jeff Vandegrift and John Chase, the team developed the first tool that could autonomously weed your garden with the touch of a button.
-And they named it Tertill.
+Roomba inventor Joe Jones and veteran Roboticist Rory MacKean started working together in 2015 to create a robot to help gardeners control weeds.
+With a lot of hard work, and help from two more talented roboticists, Jeff Vandegrift and John Chase, the team developed Tertill, first robot that can autonomously weed your garden with the touch of a button.

-A wildly successful Kickstarter/Indiegogo campaign launched Tertill in 2017 garnering almost 2000 pre-orders proving that Tertill met a clear customer need.
+A wildly successful Kickstarter/Indiegogo campaign launched Tertill in 2017 proving that Tertill met a clear customer need.
 Thanks to all our great early supporters, Tertill is now available for purchase, bringing joy to thousands of gardeners.

 Tertill’s new weeding modality has been validated by thousands of customers and studied by weed control experts around the country.
 Recently, Cornell School of Agriculture showed Tertill to be as effective as hand weeding in side by side testing.